-- Active Learning - Understanding the implications of new information for both current and future problem-solving and decision-making. - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+- Active Learning - Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions. - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems. - Equipment Maintenance - Performing routine maintenance on equipment and determining when and what kind of maintenance is needed. - Equipment Selection - Determining the kind of tools and equipment needed to do a job. - Installation - Installing equipment, machines, wiring, or programs to meet specifications. - Instructing - Teaching others how to do something. - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one. - Learning Strategies - Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things. - Mathematics - Using mathematics to solve problems. - Operation and Control - Controlling operations of equipment or systems. - Operations Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly. - Reading Comprehension - Understanding written sentences and paragraphs in work-related documents. - Repairing - Repairing machines or systems using the needed tools. - Service Orientation - Actively looking for ways to help people. - Speaking - Talking to others to convey information effectively. - Systems Evaluation - Identifying measures or indicators of system performance and the actions needed to improve or correct performance, relative to the goals of the system. - Technology Design - Generating or adapting equipment and technology to serve user needs. - Troubleshooting - Determining causes of operating errors and deciding what to do about it. - Writing - Communicating effectively in writing as appropriate for the needs of the audience.
+- Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times. - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions. - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems. - Equipment Maintenance - Performing routine maintenance on equipment and determining when and what kind of maintenance is needed. - Installation - Installing equipment, machines, wiring, or programs to meet specifications. - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one. - Learning Strategies - Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things. - Mathematics - Using mathematics to solve problems. - Operation and Control - Controlling operations of equipment or systems. - Operations Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly. - Quality Control Analysis - Conducting tests and inspections of products, services, or processes to evaluate quality or performance. - Reading Comprehension - Understanding written sentences and paragraphs in work-related documents. - Repairing - Repairing machines or systems using the needed tools. - Service Orientation - Actively looking for ways to help people. - Speaking - Talking to others to convey information effectively. - Systems Evaluation - Identifying measures or indicators of system performance and the actions needed to improve or correct performance, relative to the goals of the system. - Writing - Communicating effectively in writing as appropriate for the needs of the audience.